felipeelias/instrumentation/README.md

 Features to be done in order for the gem to be relased as `1.0`:

 - [x] Auto-refresh report (fetch datapoints dynamically)
+- [ ] Implement option parser for command line tool
+- [ ] Add tests when the interface and functionality is defined
 - [ ] Implement memory reader for Linux, that reads from `/proc/<pid>/statm`, example [here][linux-statm]
 - [ ] Implement CPU % reader
 - [ ] Implement Load average reader